Belisarius63/Belisarius63/README.md

 sideways into the berth like a pro, even on a windy day!
 This was in the early 90's, LONG before cheap 6-axis sensor platforms.

-The company was purchased by a big corporation and I was laid off - but immediately picked up by a Japanese company who had contracted with my former employer for a target blockset for a prototype Fijitsu microcontroller.
+The company was purchased by a big corporation and I was laid off - but immediately picked up by a Japanese company who had contracted with my former employer for a target blockset for a prototype 16/32 bit microcontroller.
 I was the developer, and it wasn't done yet.
 I finished it under my new employer.
-I (secretly) enjoyed telling the customer's electrical engineers that their chip design didn't meet the data sheet specifications, and I explained exactly what was wrong.
+I went to Japan to present everything to the customer.
+They were so careful about their IP that they demanded that the chip I used for development was returned to them personally.
+I (secretly) enjoyed telling the customer's electrical engineers that their chip design didn't meet the data sheet specifications, and I explained exactly what was wrong and how I made the determination.

 ...continuing...